chunheisiu/NBA-POTW-Regression/README.md

 From the model summary and ANOVA table, it is evident that `MVP` and `WS_Leader` are not statistically significant variables based on both t-test and F-test.
 However, since they are highly correlated, as mentioned above, it is likely that only one of them would need to be remove.

-Upon checking the linearity of the model, we found signs of non-linearity from the residual plot.
+Upon checking for non-linearity of the model, we found signs of non-linearity from the residual plot.

 ![Problem 2 Model 1 Residual Plot](plot/regression_2_residual_model1.png)